datanav/docs/technical/salesforce-crmoffice.rst

      - "string"

-Salesforce Contact to Crmoffice Contacts
+Salesforce Contact to CRMOffice Contacts
 ----------------------------------------
-Every Salesforce Contact will be synchronized with a Crmoffice Contacts.
+Every Salesforce Contact will be synchronized with a CRMOffice Contacts.

-Once a link between a Salesforce Contact and a Crmoffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Contact and a CRMOffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Contact and a Crmoffice Contacts:
+The following properties are synchronized between a Salesforce Contact and a CRMOffice Contacts:

 .. list-table::
    :header-rows: 1

    * - Salesforce Contact Property
-     - Crmoffice Contacts Property
+     - CRMOffice Contacts Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - FirstName
      - givenName
      - "string"